-Identify and consult the certified asbestos inspector/expert that will help evaluate facility asbestos inspection completeness relevant to Layton Construction scope of work and provide support if ACM is discovered after abatement.
-The asbestos inspection report is to remain at the project, through completion, for review by employees or regulators, if requested.
-Work will not start on any project requiring demolition until the asbestos inspection is provided by the facility owner (per OSHA regulations 1926.1101(k)(2)(i)).
-The asbestos report, locations, and quantities of ACM/PACM will be communicated to the subcontractors that will be exposed to these sites prior to work beginning.
-This notification will be documented in a pre-construction orientation.
-ACM material that will remain in the facility during the renovation will be posted/identified and all crafts with possible exposure will be notified of the ACM location and the requirement not to disturb.
+Identify and consult the licensed/certified asbestos survey professional who will perform the asbestos survey relevant to the Layton Construction scope of work, who will provide support if ACM or PACM is detected, and who will verify that the there is no longer any detectable ACM or PACM if remediation or abatement was required.
+The asbestos survey report shall remain at the project site through completion, for review by employees, subcontractor workers, or regulators, if requested.

+Work shall not start on any project requiring demolition until the asbestos survey report is provided by the owner.
+The asbestos survey report with the exact locations and quantities of ACM or PACM (or the absence of detectable ACM or PACM) shall be communicated to the subcontractor workers that will be working in these areas prior to work beginning.
+This notification shall be documented in a pre-construction orientation.
+ACM or PACM that will remain during the renovation shall be clearly identified, and all workers accessing this area shall be notified of the ACM or PACM locations and the requirement not to disturb.